COVID 19 update:

-At the Department of Animal Services, our goal is to promote responsible pet ownership through education and enforcement.
-We seek to find good homes for good pets via aggressive adoption programs.
-In addition to our full-scale shelter/adoption center, we provide animal services and animal law enforcement to the City of South Salt Lake.
+At the Division of Animal Services, our goal is to promote responsible pet ownership through education and enforcement.
+We seek to find good homes for great pets through intelligent and careful adoption programs.
+In addition to our full-service shelter and adoption center, we provide animal services and animal law enforcement for the City of South Salt Lake.

 - Animal adoption